mondoohq/cnspec/extra/README.md

 # Extra Policies

-Extra policies are for policy bundles that do not fit in core or community policy bundles.
+Extra policies are a mix of community- and Mondoo-maintained policy bundles that are outside Mondoo's core support tier.

 ## Contributing